 3. Be proactive, not reactive

 True resilience comes from being proactive, rather than reactive.
-A forward-thinking approach can help to minimize risks and even counteract some of the common techniques used by hackers.
+A forward-thinking approach can help to minimise risks and even counteract some of the common techniques used by hackers.

 The best way to be proactive is to build a regular test programme into your cybersecurity policies.
 This may sound like a huge undertaking but a good information security consultant will be able to tailor their services to not only suit your industry but also your budget in many cases.